One Fiji Party

 One Fiji Party (OFP) was a registered political party in Fiji.
 It was registered as a political party in August 2014.

+History

 The party's president for the 2014 Fijian general election was Sitiveni Suvaki.
 During elections held on 17 September 2014, the party received 5,839 votes, representing 1.20% of the total number of voters, coming sixth overall and not qualifying for any parliamentary representation in the 50-member Fijian Parliament.

+In February 2017, the One Fiji Party was suspended for 30 days for not submitting its audited accounts.

-The party was de-registered on 19 April 2017.
+The party was de-registered on 19 April 2017 by the Fiji elections office due to the party failing to submit its audited accounts.